 I want these speakers a lot more than I thought I would.
 I respect Dynaudio.
 I had many of their products in the past, and I’ve heard many of their higher-end models.
 I appreciate the versatility, the build quality, the history.
 Emotionally, their stuff usually leaves me a little bit dry, partially because I feel like the sound has always had this dry characteristic.
 But that’s not the case with the Evokes.
 There are richness and balance there.
 Between warmth, that’s easy to listen to yet something that’s also very expressive.
 That result is very engaging.

 But I will say this is an easy recommendation for somebody looking for a quality monitor at this price point, mainly because Dynaudio is a very well-established company.
 They are not going anywhere.
 They just unveiled this new warranty program to where they increase the warranty to eight years if you register the product through them.
 This product is sold through many dealers, especially in North America, that offer up to sixty-day money-back guarantee trial periods.
-So you will have plenty of time to try this for yourself and to see if it works for you, especially if you’d live into US.
+So you will have plenty of time to try this for yourself and to see if it works for you, especially if you’d live in US.

 Dynaudio Evoke 10 Specs